Toward a foundation model for heavy-ion collision experiments based on point-cloud diffusion

 Overall, the present model does an impressive job in learning the probability distributions of various hadrons spanning four orders of magnitude, from abundant lower momentum particles to the exponentially less likely high momentum particles.
 To achieve this level of accuracy with a limited training dataset in point-cloud format is not trivial.

 Besides single particle specific quantities like momenta and multiplicities of various hadrons, it is also important to check how well global, event-by-event quantities like total energy ($E$), total baryon number ($B$) and total charge ($Q$), as well as dynamic correlations like collective flow are learned by the generative model.
 These results are presented in figure \ref{ene}, where the distributions of the $E$, $B$ and $Q$ values of all generated hadrons at mid rapidity per event are compared to those obtained from UrQMD calculations.
 Notably, such global features are also well captured by the diffusion model.
 The AI generated events and UrQMD generated events have very similar distributions for $E$, $B$ and $Q$.
-Furthermore, the generative model also accurately reproduces the vanishing elliptic flow for protons and pions, consistent with the UrQMD results at mid-rapidity for central, $b$=1 fm collisions at 10 $A$GeV.
+Furthermore, the generative model also accurately reproduces the vanishing elliptic flow for protons and pions, consistent with the UrQMD results at mid-rapidity for central, $b$=1 fm collisions at $10A$ GeV.
+The model provides sufficiently accurate outputs for most event averaged observables.
+However, as evident in figure \ref{ene}, observables sensitive to strict conservation laws such as event-by-event fluctuation measurements may require further refinements to the model or additional conditioning strategies.
+For a detailed analysis of \emph{HEIDi}'s performance, see \cite{OmanaKuttan:2025fqc}.

 While accurately capturing the physics and correlations observed in UrQMD is essential, a primary motivation for implementing deep learning models is its significant speedup, particularly when the model is deployed on GPUs.
 On a Nvidia A100 GPU with 40 GB of memory, the model generates an event in about 30 milliseconds while the UrQMD model takes about 3 seconds to generate a single event.
 This represents a speedup of two orders of magnitude.
 It is important to note that here, UrQMD in cascade mode, the fastest version, was used for demonstration.
 The inclusion of potential interactions in UrQMD will increase the computational time to one minute, and the hybrid version of UrQMD, which includes an intermediate hydrodynamic stage, can take up to one hour per event at SIS-100 energies.
 When trained on such data, the deep learning model will deliver a speedup of at least five orders of magnitude.